 My point is that with vacant land, there is A LOT of room for interpretation regarding value.

 6. You Can Only Buy Land at its Asking Price

 Some people assume that if they want to buy land, they need to get on a website like Zillow or LandWatch and start browsing the internet for land for sale.
 And when they see the seller’s asking price, that is the price they have to pay because that's what it's worth.

-As we just discussed, “value” is a subjective thing with vacant land.
-All land has value to some degree, but pinning down a precise number that everyone objectively agrees with is another thing entirely.
+As we just discussed, “value” is subjective with vacant land.
+All land has value to some degree, but pinning down a precise number everyone objectively agrees with is another thing entirely.